sandeshATH/Gitan-Admin-Panel/admin-panel/README.md

 2. **Search & Filter** – Use the global search bar or status filter chips to find accounts by name, company, plan, status, or note keywords.
 Metrics cards stay in sync with the filtered dataset.
 3. **Reveal / Copy** – Each row masks the password by default.
 Click **Reveal** to temporarily display, or **Copy** to push the decrypted secret to the OS clipboard.
 4. **Edit / Update** – Press **Edit** in any row to load details back into the form.
 Update plan/status/notes, optionally change the password, and save (`PATCH /api/clients`).
 Leaving the password blank keeps the existing secret.
+5. **Manage Blog Content** – Switch to the Blog section to draft, review, publish, or archive posts that power gitanai.co/blog.
-5. **Remove / Offboard** – Use **Remove** to delete a record (`DELETE /api/clients?id=...`).
+6. **Remove / Offboard** – Use **Remove** to delete a record (`DELETE /api/clients?id=...`).
 Deleting a client that is being edited automatically cancels the edit session.
-6. **Auditing** – Recent additions surface at the top of the hero panel, and timestamps render with locale-friendly formatting for traceability.
+7. **Auditing** – Recent additions surface at the top of the hero panel, and timestamps render with locale-friendly formatting for traceability.

 ## API Surface
 | Method | Path | Purpose |